MecanicalDragon/obsidian_programming/Algorithms/Algorithm Approaches.md

 	- Decision Problem – In this, we search for a feasible solution.
 	- Optimization Problem – In this, we search for the best solution.
 	- Enumeration Problem – In this, we find all feasible solutions.
-- **[[Misc#^greedy|Greedy algorithms]]** choose the best option at each step, without considering the overall solution.
+- **[[Algorithms/Misc#^greedy|Greedy algorithms]]** choose the best option at each step, without considering the overall solution.
 They can be fast and efficient, but may not always lead to the optimal solution.
 One of the examples is a least coins task.
 A greedy algorithm succeeds in most cases, but there still exist conditions where it fails, like coins of 1, 7 and 10, and you have to pay 15.
 - **Two Heaps**.
 Used to find a median value of integer stream.
 - **Binary search** and **Modified Binary Search**
 - **Merge Intervals**